5 things to watch for on primary Election Day

 Becker, though, has outraised her opponents and as of May 25 had a significant cash advantage.

-Army veteran Randell Hynes is running as a moderate for the Democratic nomination against Lee, who is a member of the centrist and bipartisan Problem Solvers Caucus.
+Army veteran Randell Hynes is running as a moderate for the Democratic nomination against Lee.

 Rep. Steven Horsford is unopposed for the Democratic nomination in Congressional District 4.